cirruslabs/cirrus-ci-docs/docs/blog/posts/2023-07-17-no-unlimited-free-usage.md

 # Silver lining

 In addition to introducing the limits we will also lower the prices for the existing compute resources.
-Starting August 1st, we are lowering [the existing pricing](https://cirrus-ci.org/pricing/#compute-credits) for macOS instances by 50% and by 20% for Linux, Windows and FreeBSD instances respectively.
+Starting August 1st, we are lowering [the existing pricing](https://cirrus-ci.org/pricing/#compute-credits) for macOS and Windows instances by 60% and by 40% for Linux and FreeBSD instances respectively.

 # How does this change affect me?